syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/Zooming.md

 documentation : ug
 ---

-## Zooming
+# Zooming

-The image editor control provides support for zooming and panning.You can Zoom in and Zoom out image  in image editor control.
+The image editor control provides support to zoom and pan actions over an image.

-The following properties are related to the zooming feature of the image editor control:
+The following properties are used for zooming feature of the image editor control:

 * EnableZooming
 * Maximum ZoomLevel
+* PanningMode

-## EnableZooming
+## Enable zooming

- You can Enable or Disable zooming by setting Enable Zooming to either true or false.
+You can enable or disable the zooming functionality by setting the `EnableZooming` value to true or false.
+By default, the `EnableZooming` value is set to true.

 {% tabs %}